lncd/Orbital-Manager/README.md

-# Orbital Manager
+# Orbital Core

-This repository is the Orbital Manager, which provides a browser-accessible interface to the functionality of the [Orbital Core](http://github.com/lncd/Orbital-Core).
+This repository is the Orbital Core, responsible for the deposit, storage, retrieval and modification of research data as part of the Orbital project.

 ## The Orbital Project